SVILEN-ORG/foshi/README.md

-FoShi is a small script that monitores every X seconds a Foscam C1 camera by utilizing camera's integrated PIR and sound sensors.
+FoShi is a small script that monitors every X seconds a Foscam C1 camera by utilizing camera's integrated PIR and sound sensors.
 This offloads the Shinobi server CPU from having to deal with the motion detection alarm triggering, which is also sometimes trickier to configure than the integrated camera PIR/sound sensors.
 The sensitivity of each camera sensor can be configured via the C1 camera web interface.

 Requirements:
 - works out-of-the-box (tested) on a FreeNAS 11.x jail with the default jail shell - csh ; could be easily rewritten to other shells, keepin the same logic.